Since 2013, BVL HPR has been on a mission to uncover & honor the stories of as many historic spaces & places as possible.

 Emilie Crossan

-Researcher and Architectural Historian
+Architectural Historian & Researcher

-Emilie first interned at BVL HPR in the Fall 2019 semester.
+• Emilie first interned at BVL HPR in the Fall 2019 semester.
 She was hired part-time to continue her work as a research assistant.
 She graduated from the College of Charleston in 2021 with a BA in Historic Preservation and Community Planning and a BA in Jewish Studies.
 Taking the following year as a gap year, she continued her work with BVL HPR and took an additional research position at Pearlstine/ Lipov Center for Southern Jewish Culture, documenting the history of South Carolina's synagogues and congregations.
 Emilie took a year of absence to earn her master's degree in architectural history and recently graduated from University College London’s Bartlett School of Architecture.
 Her dissertation combined her passions in architectural history and Holocaust studies in her thesis titled “The Proposed UK Holocaust Memorial and Learning Centre:

 A study on Holocaust memorial architecture, the history of the UK's memorial project, and a critique of its design and success.”
 She is excited to have returned to Charleston to pursue her passion of uncovering the stories of marginalized communities through architecture and house histories.